 Wolf, A. E. (2011).
 I’d Listen to My Parents if They’d Just Shut Up.
 New York, NY: HarperCollins Publishers.

 David Steinberg is the owner of David’s Pet Services (DPS) – a Dog Walking & Pet Sitting Co. based out of West Hartford, CT.
-In his last profession, he was a certified psychotherapist where he worked 1-on-1 with children and young adults and provided psychoeducation to adults on parenting.
+In his last profession, he was a certified psychotherapist where he worked 1-on-1 with children and young adults.
+He also provided psychoeducation to adults on parenting.

-David feels the transition from therapist to dog trainer and business owner was seamless – with lesson learned including conflict resolution, positive reinforcement, and relationship building, he now feels equipped to ensure obedient doggy-clients, satisfied human-clients, happy employees, and a healthy business.
+David feels the transition from therapist to dog trainer and business owner was seamless.
+With lessons learned including conflict resolution, positive reinforcement, and relationship building, he now feels equipped to ensure obedient doggy-clients, satisfied human-clients, happy employees, and a healthy business.